- 1. Introduction

 An example of a customer data retention period is when you make a purchase from us.
 When you make a purchase, we’ll keep the personal data you give us for five years so we can comply with our legal and contractual obligations.

 We sometimes share your personal data with trusted third parties.
-Eg. Delivery couriers, the organisations set out in ‘About the Devonshire Group’ above.
+Eg. Delivery couriers, the organisations set out in section 2 ‘About the Devonshire Group’.

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy: